 Streaming Sticks: Amazon Fire Stick, Roku and Google Chromecast Ultra are streaming sticks that insert directly into your television port — yup, it’s that easy — and the streaming service apps pop up on your television screen.
 (Some models connect with a cable.)
 Which one you use is a personal choice, so compare what apps each one comes with and what type of television you have to see which one is best for you.
 Prices range from $25 to $99, but remember that’s only the device.
 Downloading apps are free, but you need to budget for paid memberships.

-Money-saving tip: Before signing up, see if the paid services, such as Netflix, Amazon Prime and Hulu will offer you a free one-month trial.
+Money-saving tip: Before signing up, see if the paid services, such as Netflix, Amazon Prime and Hulu will offer you a free trial.
 If you try out each one for a month, you can get several months of free entertainment before deciding.
-Just remember to cancel before your free trial is up.
+Just remember to cancel the ones you don’t want before your free trial is up.